-[Release No. 34-89233; File No. SR-BOX-2020-26]
+[Release No. 34-89410; File No. SR-NYSECHX-2020-21]

-Self-Regulatory Organizations; BOX Exchange LLC; Notice of Filing and Order Granting Accelerated Approval of a Proposed Rule Change To Add Consolidated Audit Trail Rules to the List of Minor Rule Violations
+Self-Regulatory Organizations; NYSE Chicago, Inc.; Notice of Filing and Order Granting Accelerated Approval of Proposed Rule Change To Add the Consolidated Audit Trail Industry Member Compliance Rules to the List of Minor Rule Violations in Article 12, Rule 8

-July 6, 2020.
+July 28, 2020.

-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"),1 and Rule 19b-4 thereunder,2 notice is hereby given that on June 30, 2020, BOX Exchange LLC (the "Exchange") filed with the Securities and Exchange Commission ("Commission") the proposed rule change as described in Items I and II below, which Items have been prepared by the self-regulatory organization.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 (the "Act") 2 and Rule 19b-4 thereunder,3 notice is hereby given that, on July 21, 2020, the NYSE Chicago, Inc. ("NYSE Chicago" or the "Exchange") filed with the Securities and Exchange Commission (the "Commission") the proposed rule change as described in Items I and II below, which Items have been prepared by the self-regulatory organization.
+The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons and approving the proposal on an accelerated basis.